-You are doing the square and square root as part of reduce action while I am squaring in map() and summing in reduce in my approach.
+Ans: You are doing the square and square root as part of the reducing action while I am squaring in the map() and summing in reduce in my approach.

 My approach will be faster because in your case the reducer code is heavy as it is calling math.sqrt() and reducer code is generally executed approximately n-1 times the spark RDD.

-#This will load the bigtextfile.txt as RDD in the spark
+#This will load the bigtextfile.txt as RDD in the sparklines =

 #define a function that can break each line into words

-# Run the toWords function on each element of RDD on spark as flatMap transformation.
+# Run the towards function on each element of RDD on spark as flatMap transformation.

-# We are going to flatMap instead of map because our function is returning multiple values.
+# We are going to flatMap instead of the map because our function is returning multiple values.

 words = lines.flatMap(toWords);